RayanAlkhelaiwi/URL_Bookmark_API/README.md

 source venv/bin/activate
 ```

-From the `/backend` folder run `pip install requirements.txt`.
+From the `/backend` folder run `pip3 install requirements.txt`.
 All required packages are included in the requirements file.

 To run the application, run the following commands inside the `/backend` folder: